pat-alt/ECCCo.jl/README.md

 To reproduce the results, you need to install the package, which will automatically install all dependencies.
 Since the package is not publicly registered and you are looking at an anonymous repository that [cannot be cloned](https://anonymous.4open.science/faq#download), unfortunately, it is not possible to easily install the package and reproduce the results at this stage of the review process.

 However, provided that the package is indeed installed, you can reproduce the results by either running the experiments in the `experiments/` folder or using the notebooks listed above for a more interactive process.

+**Note**: All experiments were run on `julia-1.8.5`.
+Since pre-trained models were serialised on that version they may not be compatible with newer versions of Julia.

 ### Command Line